Martial09/-mopr-cadastral-mapping-yolo26/README.md

 # 🛰️ Dual-Branch AI Pipeline for Rural Cadastral Mapping

-> **Note for Evaluators:** The Google Form ZIP contains only our baseline **YOLO Seg 26m** architecture, as the portal does not allow post-submission edits. **This GitHub repository is our complete, final submission.** It includes the full dual-model pipeline (YOLO Seg 26m for buildings + LinkNet/DeepLabV3+ for roads), automated inference scripts, and the full suite of high-resolution vector PDFs in `Live-Demo-Results/`.
+> **Note for Evaluators:** The Google Form Submission contains only our baseline **YOLO Seg 26m** architecture, as the Google Form does not allow post-submission file edits. **This GitHub repository is our complete, final submission.** It includes the full dual-model pipeline (YOLO Seg 26m for buildings + LinkNet/DeepLabV3+ for roads), automated inference scripts, and the full suite of high-resolution vector PDFs in `Test-Set-Results/`.

 ---